 There are now Hofbräu beer halls from Australia to the United States, including Pittsburgh, Chicagoland, Miami, Cleveland and Las Vegas, each providing a taste of German cuisine and brews.
 Cincinnati, Ohio – one of Munich’s sister cities is served by the Hofbräuhaus Newport, just across the Ohio River, in Kentucky.

-Among the best Oktoberfest beers or Octoberfest beers including craft breweries to experience are Saranac Brewery Octoberfest beer of New York state, Left Hand Brewing Oktoberfest beer of Colorado, Schell’s and Summit Brewing in Minnesota including Minneapolis, Mill Street & Parallel 49 of Canada, Yuengling Oktoberfest of Pennsylvania, Sam Adams Octoberfest Beer from Massachusetts, Great Lakes Brewing Oktoberfest, Goose Island Oktoberfest of Chicago, Schlafly Oktoberfest of St. Louis, Missouri, Sierra Nevada Oktoberfest of California, Widmer Brothers of Oregon and others.
+Among the best Oktoberfest beers or Octoberfest beers including craft breweries to experience are Saranac Brewery Octoberfest beer of New York state, Left Hand Brewing Oktoberfest beer of Colorado, Schell’s and Summit Brewing in Minnesota, Mill Street & Parallel 49 of Canada, Yuengling Oktoberfest of Pennsylvania, Sam Adams Octoberfest Beer from Massachusetts, Great Lakes Brewing Oktoberfest, Goose Island Oktoberfest of Chicago, Schlafly Oktoberfest of St. Louis, Missouri, Santa Fe Brewing Oktoberfest, Sierra Nevada Oktoberfest of California and Widmer Brothers of Oregon.

 Many of these breweries including Schlafly, Left Hand Brewing, Mill Street, Summit Brewing and Sierra Nevada have tap rooms or tasting rooms to try their beers and Oktoberfest seasonal beers.